 UN Women is also preparing samples for various other items like bedsheets, curtains and other items that could be required if the COVID-19 situation escalates in Cox’s Bazar.
 Apart from mask production, supply and distribution, UN Women is also conducting awareness raising and outreach sessions through 75 community volunteers to ensure the community, particularly women, are informed on infection prevention and control to stop the spread of COVID-19.

 Regular consultations are ongoing with the community to identify solutions to COVID-19 response and preparedness efforts in the camps and host communities in Cox’s Bazar.

 Through UN Women’s Multi-Purpose Women Centres and the UN Women supported Women and Children Police Help desks in camps, UN Women is also providing critical life-saving services to women and girls including paramedic services, psychosocial counselling, sexual and reproductive health care through midwives, case management and referrals for gender based violence survivors (including domestic violence, trafficking, rape and harassment).

-UN Women thanks its donors the Governments of Japan, Sweden, Canada and Australia, as well as the UN Women National Committees from Singapore, Iceland and the US for their continued support to UN Women’s work in Cox’s Bazar and for their flexibility, allowing UN women to take immediate actions for hygiene awareness, distribution of hygiene kits and masks production.
+UN Women thanks its donors the Governments of Japan, Sweden, Canada and Australia, as well as the UN Women National Committees from Singapore, Iceland, Japan, and the United States for their continued support to UN Women’s work in Cox’s Bazar and for their flexibility, allowing UN women to take immediate actions for hygiene awareness, distribution of hygiene kits and masks production.